-UTAM was formed by the University of Toronto ["U of T"] to engage in professional investment management activities in order to manage the investment assets of U of T, which currently comprise its Endowment Fund, Expendable Fund and Pension Plan, through a formal delegation of authority and investment management agreement between UTAM and U of T. The pension plan stakeholders of U of T and two other Ontario universities have been working to develop a jointly sponsored pension plan ["JSPP"] that would result in the assets of the U of T Pension Plan being transferred to this new plan.
-If and when a transfer of pension related assets occurs following the creation of this new JSPP, this may impact UTAM's relationship with U of T in the management of its pension-related assets.
+UTAM was formed by the University of Toronto ["U of T"] to engage in professional investment management activities in order to manage the investment assets of U of T, which currently comprise its Endowment Fund, Expendable Fund and Pension Plan, through a formal delegation of authority and investment management agreement between UTAM and U of T. The pension plan stakeholders of U of T and two other Ontario universities have been working to develop a new jointly sponsored pension plan ["JSPP"] that would cover employees and retired employees in the existing plans at all three universities, with contributions and accrual of benefits to be effective from a future date (anticipated to be July 1, 2021).
+The consent process was completed in June 2019 with the required consent threshold being surpassed, enabling the conversion to the JSPP to proceed.
+Once the remaining necessary regulatory approvals are obtained, the assets and liabilities of the U of T Pension Plan (and those of the other participating plans) will be transferred to the new JSPP as at the effective date of accrual of benefits under the new plan (anticipated to be July 1, 2021).
+When the transfer of pension-related assets occurs following the creation of this new JSPP, this may impact UTAM's relationship with U of T in the management of its pension-related assets.

-The financial statements of UTAM were authorized for issue by the Board of Directors on March 12, 2019.
+The financial statements of UTAM were authorized for issue by the Board of Directors on TBD.